-With more than 86,000 students - that is almost a quarter of all the students in our country - Brussels is the largest student city in Belgium.
-Brussels is also a world city, where you can blend into the crowd.
-In brief: you get all the benefits of a university city, plus those of a bustling metropolis.
+With more than 86,000 students - almost a quarter of all students in Belgium - Brussels is the country's largest student city.
+It is also a cosmopolitan city where you can blend into the crowd.
+In brief, you get all the benefits of a university city, plus those of a bustling metropolis.